-- 4) Extraction of impacted wisdom tooth embedded in the bone. - 5) Accidental Dental Injuries will be limited to services necessary to promptly repair, but not replace, teeth that have been injured as the result of an external force.
-For benefits to be payable all of the following conditions must be satisfied: - a) A licensed provider provides the dental services; - b) The injury occurred as the result of an external force that is defined as violent contact with an external object, not force incurred while chewing; and - c) The Covered Services must be requested within 60 days of the injury. - Benefits are limited to the most cost-effective procedure available that would produce the most satisfactory result. - Services will not include Oral prostheses and appliances, including replacement of dentures and implants. - 6) General anesthesia and associated facility charges for dental procedures rendered in a Hospital or surgery center setting are covered, when the clinical status or underlying medical condition of the Covered Person requires that the dental procedure be performed while the Covered Person is under general anesthesia in a Hospital or surgery center setting.
-Coverage shall not be provided unless the Covered Person is: - a) under seven (7) years of age; or - b) developmentally disabled; or
+- 1) Extraction of impacted wisdom tooth embedded in the bone. - 2) Non-surgical treatment of craniomandibular and temporomandibular joint disorders. - 3) Accidental Dental Injuries will be limited to services necessary to promptly repair, but not replace, teeth that have been injured as the result of an external force.
+For benefits to be payable all of the following conditions must be satisfied: - a) A licensed provider provides the dental services; - b) The injury occurred as the result of an external force that is defined as violent contact with an external object, not force incurred while chewing; and - c) The Covered Services must be requested within 60 days of the injury.

+Benefits are limited to the most cost-effective procedure available that would produce the most satisfactory result.

+Services will not include Oral prostheses and appliances, including replacement of dentures and implants.

-- one whose health is compromised and for whom general anesthesia is medically necessary; or - d) one who has sustained extensive facial or dental trauma, unless otherwise covered by workers' compensation.
+- 4) General anesthesia and associated facility charges for dental procedures rendered in a Hospital or surgery center setting are covered, when the clinical status or underlying medical condition of the Covered Person requires that the dental procedure be performed while the Covered Person is under general anesthesia in a Hospital or surgery center setting.
+Coverage shall not be provided unless the Covered Person is: - a) under seven (7) years of age; or - b) developmentally disabled; or - c) one whose health is compromised and for whom general anesthesia is medically necessary; or - d) one who has sustained extensive facial or dental trauma, unless otherwise covered by workers' compensation.

-This provision does not apply to treatment rendered for temporomandibular joint (TMJ) disorders nor does it provide coverage for any dental procedure or the professional fees or services of the dentist.
+This section does not apply to surgical treatment rendered for temporomandibular joint (TMJ) disorders nor does it provide coverage for any dental procedure or the professional fees or services of the dentist.
+Medically Necessary surgical treatment for temporomandibular joint (TMJ) disorders is covered under Outpatient Services.